What is The CyberHub Trust?

 What Community Outreach Programmes are available from CyberHubs?

 The CyberHub Trust will work with Colleges to provide Community Outreach Programmes tailored to their local communities.
-This will include working with local Law Enforcement & Cyber Choice officers, the CyberFirst Schools Programme, the BT Barefoot Programme, Cisco Networking Academy, the HACKED Programme and others.
+This will include working with local Law Enforcement & Cyber Choice officers, the CyberFirst Schools Programme, the Barefoot Programme, BCS, and iDEA Programmes, Cisco Networking Academy, the HACKED Programme and others.
 The Trust will target both individuals and groups, including schoolchildren (5 years +), students, parents, pensioners and adults wishing to re-skill.
 See the Community Outreach page for more information.

 How can I educate myself and find a Career in Cyber?